Health Literacy and Misinformation

 Watch this short video from Ruth Carlyle from NHS England (formerly Health Education England) to tell you more.

-Why does it matter?
+Why does health literacy matter?

 People need trustworthy information to make decisions about health, but Patient Information Forum figures (published in 2020) show that